French lawmakers approve bill to apply sanctions to fast fashion - ExBulletin

 French lawmakers approve bill to apply sanctions to fast fashion

-The lower house of the French parliament on Thursday approved a bill providing for sanctions on ultra-fast fashion products, sold by companies such as China's Shein, aimed at helping to offset their environmental impact.
+The lower house of the French Parliament on Thursday approved a bill providing for sanctions on ultra-fast fashion products, sold by companies such as China's Shein, in a bid to help offset their environmental impact.

-The bill provides for a gradual increase in penalties of up to 10 euros per individual item of clothing by 2030, as well as a ban on advertising such products.
+The bill provides for a gradual increase in penalties of up to 10 euros per individual item of clothing by 2030, as well as a ban on advertising for these products.

 All voting lawmakers unanimously approved the bill, which will go to the Senate before it can become law.

-The popularity of fashion retailers Shein and Temu – which increase orders based on demand through ultra-flexible supply chains – has shaken up the retail sector, while established players like Zara and H&M continue to rely heavily on predicting buyer preferences.
+The popularity of fashion retailers Shein and Temu – which increase orders based on demand through ultra-flexible supply chains – has shaken up the retail industry, while established players like Zara and H&M continue to rely heavily on forecasting buyer preferences.

-Shein said in a statement to Reuters that the clothes it produces meet an existing demand, which allows its rate of unsold clothes to remain systematically at a low figure, while traditional players can have up to 40% waste.
+Shein said in a statement to Reuters that the clothes it produces meet existing demand, allowing its unsold rate to remain consistently in the single digits, while traditional players can have up to 40%. waste.

-He adds that the only impact of the bill would be to degrade the purchasing power of French consumers, at a time when they are already feeling the impact of the cost of living crisis.
+He adds that the only impact of the bill would be “to worsen the purchasing power of French consumers, at a time when they are already feeling the impact of the cost of living crisis”.

-The bill comes as France's environment ministry announced it would propose to the European Union a ban on exports of used clothing, in a bid to tackle the growing problem of textile waste.
+The bill comes as the French Environment Ministry announced it would propose to the European Union a ban on exports of used clothing, in a bid to combat the worsening textile waste problem.

 |